Prehistoric animals, fossils, Prince Albert I on stamps of Monaco

 Legend is here

-Dome other commemorative postmarks of Monaco to consider: Natural History Museums, flit tools
+Some other commemorative postmarks of Monaco to consider: Natural History Museums, flit tools, contributors to Paleoanthropology

 Legend is here

 ||11.12.2010 "Institut de paleontologie humaine 1910-2010" [Sp]

 ||17.07.2017 "Museum of Prehistoric Anthropology of Monaco" [A3][Sp]

 ||01.02-05.02.2020 "Centenary since death of Prince Albert I" [Sp]

 ||02.02.2022 "Admission Of The Prince Albert I To The Institut De France" [FDC]

 |26.02.2022 "Centenary Of The Speech On The Ocean From Prince Albert I" [FDC]